 The Prairie Cottages

-We stayed in one of these on a recent trip to Pawhuska, and were among the first to do so as these newly built cottages just opened in the spring of 2018.
+We stayed in one of the cottages in the spring of 2018, shortly after they opened.
 Two cottages occupy what had been a vacant lot on Main St. next to the Prairie Cottage store and are conveniently located about 89 steps from the Merc.

 One of the cottages has two queen beds, while the other features a king bed.
 These cottages both have all the modern amenities you’d want in a hotel room (including coffee, a coffee maker, and WiFi) while still giving you the privacy of your own building.